Usage

 When using the tool, the source directory is the whole Mover directory.
 The install command will be Mover.exe.

-Now upload the .intunewin file to your Intune Management Console using the below settings:
+Now upload the .intunewin file to your Intune Management Console using similar settings to above.

 ⚠️ Important

-A change from version 1.x of Mover, this no longer immediately initiates a migration.
-When setting the install command to be Mover.exe without any parameters, Mover will gracefully exit indicating a successful install.
+A change from version 1.x of Mover, running install.ps1 no longer immediately initiates a migration.

 You should assign this application as required, to ensure that the Mover files are staged to the device to prepare for migration at a later time.